Niranjana97/Dissertation-relation-extraction/README.md

-Sample tsv and label.txt files are provided for better understanding of the code.
+Sample tsv and label.txt files are provided under R-BERT/data/fold_0 for better understanding of the code.

 References <br>